On this page

 Online Archive Costs¶

 Online Archive stores infrequently accessed data to lower the data storage costs on your Atlas cluster.
-You incur costs for storage on the cloud object storage and queries on archived data.
+You incur costs for the following:

 Manage Your Online Archive¶